VIB-CCB-BioIT/VSC_docs/mounting_staging_mac.md

     3. Save and exit the file.
 If you used `nano` you can do so by the following keypresses: `Control + X` followed by `Y` to save it and `Enter` to keep the same file name.
 6. Source your zshrc file by writing `source ~/.zshrc` in your terminal

+7. Before being able to use this, you might need to enable the firewall.
+You can do so by connecting to the VSC as you normally would.

 Now you should be able to open your terminal at any time and type `mount-stg` and it will mount the staging directory to your local finder.
 Once doing so, you will see a folder appear called `fuse-t` with your staging directory in there.